latex3/latex3.github.io/_includes/_papers/paper_2020-egreg-TUB-tb127gregorio-math.md

 + TUGboat 41:1, 2020
 + Abstract
 > We discuss some aspects of mathematical typesetting: choice of
-> symbols, code abstraction, ﬁne details.
+> symbols, code abstraction, fine details.
 Relationships between math
 > typesetting and international standards are examined.
-A ﬁnal section
+A final section
 > on typesetting of numbers and units reports on some recent
-> developments in the ﬁeld.
+> developments in the field.

 ***